- What’s On

 Canada Ireland Foundation (CIF) has signed a lease with the City of Toronto to transform an under-utilized and derelict heritage building on Toronto’s waterfront into a vibrant new venue for arts, cultural and heritage programming.

-The property, now known as The Corleck Building, was originally The Administrative Building for the Canada Malting Company, whose enormous silos remain next door, overlooking Ireland Park and Billy Bishop Airport.
+The Corleck Building, formerly known as The Administrative Building for the Canada Malting Company, stands beside the iconic silos that overlook Ireland Park and Billy Bishop Airport.

 The Corleck Building will present new opportunities for the Irish-Canadian community to explore its deep roots and to engage with the many diverse cultures that enrich the city today.

-– Robert G. Kearns, Founder & Chair of the Canada Ireland Foundation
+– Robert G. Kearns, Founding Chair of the Canada Ireland Foundation

 Events at The Corleck